assert-justice/Curriculum/intro_programming/python.md

 #### Floats

 Missing decimal places?
 Well here you go.
-Floating point numbers can store just about any real number.
+Floating point numbers can store just about any real number albeit with limited precision.

 ```python
 print(0.5)